Where to Buy

 6.5John Galsworthy

-GBM Assessment (Score: 6.5/10)
+Summary & Critical Assessment (Score: 6.5/10)

 John Galsworthy's sprawling chronicle of the Forsyte family earned him the Nobel Prize in 1932, cementing his reputation as a keen anatomist of the English upper-middle class.
 The saga explores the tension between property and passion across three generations, offering a portrait of a society shaped by material possession and slowly eroded by changing values.

 Spanning the decades from the late Victorian era through the aftermath of the First World War, The Forsyte Saga captures the shifting moral and social landscape of Edwardian and post-war England.
-Its enduring popularity, reinforced by celebrated BBC television adaptations, testifies to Galsworthy's skill in weaving domestic drama with broader social observation.
+Its continuing popularity, reinforced by celebrated BBC television adaptations, testifies to Galsworthy's skill in weaving domestic drama with broader social observation.

 Awards & Adaptations